3rd-Eden/truth/README.md

   , truth = new Truth();
 ```

+While it's certainly possible to create `truth` instances without any arguments,
+there are a couple of arguments that can be set:

+1. The first argument can be a string with the name of the store.
+This will be
+   used when merging stores and can be useful for debugging purposes.
+2. Configuration object where you can set:
+  - `key` The name of the key that should be used to determine duplicates when
+    merging truth instances.

-Now that we've constructed our first `truth` store we can look at the various of
+Now that we've constructed our first `truth` instance we can look at the various of
 API methods that are available:

 #### truth.add